 |

-entertainment complex contemplated the purchase and development of an
+Sierra resort and entertainment complex contemplated the purchase and development

-existing resort and several coterminous parcels.
-Executives had identified
+of an existing resort and several coterminous parcels.
+Executives had

-three main lines of business of hospitality, recreation and entertainment to
+identified three main lines of business of hospitality, recreation and entertainment

 identified services and logging as two additional possible products.
 We